bkirman/bkirman.github.io/src/projects/futebol/index.md

 {% image page, "images/app.png", "Screenshots of the mobile app showing information about upcoming shows and results of previous shows", 800 %}

 [Full credits and more information on the show at O Bando's website](http://obando.pt/pt/espectaculos/2018-2021/futebol-2021/).

+{% image page, "images/EUfundingLogo-320x50.png", "Co-funded by the Creative Europe Programme of the European Union",320 %}